graphenesec/graphenesec.github.io/_pages/index.md

 layout: home
 title: Graphene Security
 permalink: /
-description: Graphene Security designs and builds cyber security solutions that are strong, light, and effective.
+description: We make your environment hostile for attackers, while enabling and supporting users and defenders.
 intro_image: "images/illustrations/gs-background.webp"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 ---

-# Strong and light protection against cyber threats
+# Your unfair advantage against cyber threats

-Graphene Security is a cyber security design and implementation company focused on solutions that provide substantial improvements to security with minimal cost, complexity, and impact to users.
+We design and deploy cyber security solutions that drastically improve your odds against cyber threats in days - not weeks, months, or years.

-We create as much difficulty as possible for those who shouldn't be in your environment, while keeping things simple for those who should.
+We aren't a replacement for a traditional cyber security program, and we don't try to do it all.
+We specialise in rapid and targeted solutions to make your environment incredibly hostile for attackers, while enabling and supporting users and defenders.